tkarakai-gto/notes/docker_notes.md

 ### Building with Dockerfile, Example 1

-The `Dockerfile` (the file named as such, with no extention) is a recipe for creating a Docker image.
+The `Dockerfile` (the file named as such, with no extension) is a recipe for creating a Docker image.
 It contains "instructions".
 The instructions names a uppercased by convention (not required).

 > https://docs.docker.com/engine/reference/builder/